-- 1. The Department for Education's Keeping Children Safe in Education explains that FGM comprises "all procedures involving partial or total removal of the external female genitalia, or other injury to the female genital organs". - 2.
-FGM is illegal in the UK and a form of child abuse with long-lasting, harmful consequences.
-It is also known as 'female genital cutting', 'circumcision' or 'initiation'. - 3.
-Any teacher who discovers that an act of FGM appears to have been carried out on a pupil under 18 must immediately (in consultation with the DSL) report this to the police, personally.
-This is a statutory duty, and teachers will face disciplinary sanctions for failing to meet it. - 4.
-The duty above does not apply in cases where a pupil is at risk of FGM or FGM is suspected but is not known to have been carried out.
-Staff must not examine pupils.

-- 5. Any other member of staff who discovers that an act of FGM appears to have been carried out on a pupil under 18 must speak to the DSL and follow our local safeguarding procedures. - 6.
-Any member of staff who suspects a pupil is at risk of FGM or discovers that a pupil age 18 or over appears to have been a victim of FGM, must speak to the DSL and follow our local safeguarding children's partnership procedures.
+- 12.1 The Department for Education's Keeping Children Safe in Education explains that FGM comprises "all procedures involving partial or total removal of the external female genitalia, or other injury to the female genital organs". - 12.2 FGM is illegal in the UK and a form of child abuse with long-lasting, harmful consequences.
+It is also known as 'female genital cutting', 'circumcision' or 'initiation'. - 12.3 Any teacher who discovers that an act of FGM appears to have been carried out on a learner under 18 must immediately (in consultation with the DSL) report this to the police, personally.
+This is a statutory duty, and teachers will face disciplinary sanctions for failing to meet it. - 12.4 The duty above does not apply in cases where a learner is at risk of FGM or FGM is suspected but is not known to have been carried out.
+Staff must not examine learners. - 12.5 Any other member of staff who discovers that an act of FGM appears to have been carried out on a learner under 18, must speak to the DSL and follow our local safeguarding procedures. - 12.6 Any member of staff who suspects a learner is at risk of FGM must speak to the DSL and follow our local safeguarding children's partnership procedures